Midnighter/r-novice-analysis-viz/_episodes/02-reading-data-frames.md

 - "How do I calculate simple statistics like mean and median?"
 - "How can I access documentation?"
 - "How do I install a package?"
+- "How do I reshape data?"
 objectives:
 - "Select individual values and subsections from data."
 - "Perform operations on a data frame of data."
 - "Be able to install a package from CRAN."
+- "Be aware of useful packages for working with data frames."
 keypoints:
 - "Use `read.table` and `write.table` to import / export data."
 - "The function `str` describes the data frame."